Kanguros/pins/README.md

 ## What _Policy Inspector_ really is?

 It is a CLI tool which main purpose is to analyze firewall security policies against a predefined checks.

 It started as a tool to detect shadowing firewall rules.
 During development, it evolved into a small framework that allows to define different checks very easily.

+## How does it work?

+It's pretty straightforward.

+1. Loads security policies from file.
+2. Filter them to exclude unwanted policies.
+3. Execute selected list of checks for each security policy.
+4. Gather outputs from each check for all security policy.

 ## What _checks_ are?

+A _check_ is simply a function.
+It takes security policy or policies as an argument, assess whether the policies fulfill a check or not.

 ## Installation

-You can install _Rules Check_ using `pip`, `poetry` or `pipx`:
+You can install using:

 ```shell
 pip install policy_inspector